helenaferdy/helenaferdy.github.io/_posts/2023-10-17-forti-sdwan-hub-spoke-advpn.md

 <br>

-And the rules will redirects all traffic to use the VPN 2 network
+And the rules will redirect all traffic to use the VPN 2 network

 ![x](/static/2023-10-17-forti-sdwan-hub-spoke-advpn/83.png)

 <br>

-Looking over at the BGP Paths, we can also observer that the only paths remaining in the tables are the ISP 2 networks
+Looking over at the BGP Paths, we can also observe that the only paths remaining in the table are the ones going to the ISP 2 network

 ![x](/static/2023-10-17-forti-sdwan-hub-spoke-advpn/84.png)